Earth's crustal evolution: Mechanisms of early crust formation

 A phase diagram showing sequential crystallisation within the early mantle, forming the early crust.
-An adiabat represents a change of temperature with pressure if no heat was lost through convection.
+An adiabat represents a change of temperature with pressure if no heat were lost through convection.
 Early mantle adiabats show crystallisation took place from the base; above approximately 25 GPa (deep mantle) perovskites would begin to crystallise, below 25 GPa (upper mantle) olivine would crystallise.

 The mantle remained hotter than modern day temperatures throughout the Archean.
 Over time the Earth began to cool as planetary accretion slowed and heat stored within the magma ocean was lost to space through radiation.

 A theory for the initiation of magma solidification states that once cool enough, the cooler base of the magma ocean would begin to crystallise first.
-This is because pressure of 25 GPa at the surface cause the solidus to lower.
+This is because pressure below 25 GPa near the surface cause the solidus to lower.
 The formation of a thin 'chill-crust' at the extreme surface would provide thermal insulation to the shallow sub surface, keeping it warm enough to maintain the mechanism of crystallisation from the deep magma ocean.

 The composition of the crystals produced during the crystallisation of the magma ocean varied with depth.
-Experiments involving the melting of peridotite magma show that deep in the ocean (>≈700 m), the main mineral present would be Mg-perovskite, whereas olivine would dominate in the shallower areas along with its high pressure polymorphs e.g. garnet and majorite.
+Experiments involving the melting of peridotite magma show that deep in the mantle (>≈700 km), the main mineral present would be Mg-perovskite, whereas olivine would dominate in the shallower areas along with its high pressure polymorphs e.g. garnet and majorite.

 A contributing theory to the formation of the first continental crust is through intrusive plutonic magmatism.
 The product of these eruptions formed a hot, thick lithosphere which underwent regular cycling with the mantle.
 The heat released by this form of volcanism, as well as assisting mantle convection, increased the geothermal gradient of the early crust.